Stable Big Bang formation for Einstein's equations: The complete sub-critical regime: Introduction

 {\bf Polarized $U(1)$-symmetric metrics of the form \eqref{metric.heur} satisfy \eqref{heur.omega.cond}}

 \begin{itemize} \item Recall that we defined the polarized $U(1)$-symmetry class in Sect.\,\ref{subsubsec:U1.data}.
-Assume that $\partial_3$ is the hypersurface-orthogonal Killing vectorfield with $\mathbb{T}^1$ orbits.
+Assume that $\partial_3$ is the hypersurface-orthogonal Killing vectorfield with $\mathbb{T}^1$-orbits.
 This will be the case in our study of solutions with symmetry; see Lemma~\ref{L:PROPOFSYM}.
+In addition, assume that the leading order expression \eqref{metric.heur} of the Kasner-like metrics in question respects the symmetry, i.e., assume that $\uptheta^3$ is proportional to $dx^3$ and that for $I=1,2,3$, $\partial_3 q_I=0$ and $\mathcal{L}_{\partial_3} \uptheta^I=0$.
+We divide the argument for the validity of \eqref{heur.omega.cond} into the following two cases, depending on the sign of the Kasner exponent associated to the norm of the Killing field $\partial_3$:

-If $q_3$, the Kasner-like exponent corresponding to the direction of symmetry, satisfies $q_3 < 0$, then for a metric of the form \eqref{metric.heur}, \eqref{heur.omega.cond} (with $\uptheta^3$ in the role of $\uptheta^-$) is immediate, since $\uptheta^3$ must be a scalar function multiple of $dx^3$.
+\item If $q_3 < 0$, where $q_3$ is the Kasner-like exponent corresponding to the direction of symmetry, then for a metric of the form \eqref{metric.heur}, the validity of \eqref{heur.omega.cond} (with $\uptheta^3$ in the role of $\uptheta^-$) follows easily, since, by the previous point, $\uptheta^3$ is a scalar function multiple of $dx^3$.